 Forthwith, some proven advice (and some personal tips) about how to get to noon without pulling your hair out.
 Creating new morning habits (and that's what each of the below is) can make your mornings — and the rest of your day — significantly better.
 As Charles Duhigg writes in "The Power of Habit," "Changing habits isn’t necessarily quick or easy.
 But it is possible."

 Rest up: I know you don't want to hear this again, but it's true, and (sorry) worth repeating.
 A great morning starts with a good prior night's sleep.
 Simply put, you need to get to bed on time.
 How?
 Avoid caffeine late in the day so you can fall asleep within a reasonable time frame.
-You can help yourself fall — and stay — asleep by eating at least three or four hours before bedtime, drinking a half-cup of chamomile tea an hour before bed, doing some mellow stretching and keeping all screens and electronics off for an hour before you want to do lights-out (read a book, listen to music, write in a journal, draw instead); I recommend a warm shower and warm oil rubs too (doing all or most of these things most nights as a habit will prompt your body to slow down and quiet down).
-It is incredibly common for people in 2014 to keep their minds and bodies racing until the moment they want to drop off to sleep, but your body is not an iPhone — it needs time to unwind at night.
+You can help yourself fall — and stay — asleep by eating at least three or four hours before bedtime, drinking a half-cup of chamomile tea an hour before bed, doing some mellow stretching and keeping all screens and electronics off for an hour before you want to do lights out (read a book, listen to music, write in a journal, draw instead).
+I recommend a warm shower and warm oil rubs too (doing all or most of these things most nights as a habit will prompt your body to slow down and quiet down).
+It is incredibly common for people to keep their minds and bodies racing until the moment they want to drop off to sleep, but your body is not a smartphone — it needs time to unwind at night.

 Commit to waking up: If you are unable to wake up on time every single morning (and you are no longer a teenager), you are sleep-deprived or working against your chronotype.
 If the latter is true — you are getting enough rest but the timing is just too early for your body-clock, see if there's anything you can do to adjust your schedule (switching my wake time from 6:45 to 8:15 has made a world of difference in my life — I wake up refreshed, but am not sleeping longer hours, just different ones).
 If you can't change your schedule, stop torturing yourself with the snooze button — you are just cutting into your sleep time and making mornings a stressful occasion every day.
 You are literally starting your day by lying to yourself, trying to subvert reality, and stressing yourself out.
 It's unhealthy.
 Promise yourself that you will wake up when your alarm goes off for one week, and set it at an appropriate time.
 Do it for five days in a row (getting to sleep on time the night before) and see how your mornings change.